avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 - We plot different strategies as a function of the budget size.
 - We look at the accuracy difference from random selection.
 Every Active learning attempts to improve over random selection.
 So a beneficial active learning strategy should be above random selection.
 - In low budgets, sampling the common regions improves random selection, and uncertainty sampling is detrimental.
-- In high budgets, we see the oposite behaviour: uncertainty sampling works, while the oposite strategy fails.
+- In high budgets, we see the opposite behaviour: uncertainty sampling works, while the opposite strategy fails.

 The empirical results we see give a similar picture.
 We plot the performance of Margin (an uncertainty sampling method) versus TypiClust (our method, which we describe below).